nagahole/dechat/README.md

 ### How to run test-cases

 I have 3 suites of test cases.
-One for base de-chat (no additional modules or components), one for mult-icon, and one for migration
+One for base de-chat (no additional modules or components), one for multi-con, and one for migration

 Each suite of test cases has its own makefile rule to run them